electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

 root/admin).

-   7) Start Tomcat, or if it was already running, you *must* Restart it before launching the EFG2 software!
+   7) Start Tomcat, or if it was already running, you *must* Restart it before launching the EFG Data Importer!

-   8) To launch the EFG2 software:
+   8) To launch the EFG Data Importer:
    - Mac users can double-click on the EFG2Launcher.app in the install folder, or drag that file onto the dock and it will create a shortcut that you can click on to start the application.
-   - Else open a command window to the path where the EFG2 software was installed and execute efg2Import.sh (You must have the correct privileges to execute this script): sh efg2Import.sh
+   - Else open a command window to the path where the EFG Data Importer software was installed and execute efg2Import.sh (You must have the correct privileges to execute this script): sh efg2Import.sh

-   9) For further assistance, see the EFG2 manual (efg2doc.html in the folder where EFG2 was installed).
+   9) For further assistance, see the EFG Data Importer manual (efg2doc.html in the folder where the EFG Data Importer was installed).

 ------